tttmmmyyyy/fixlang/Std.md

 ### `to_string_exp : F32 -> String`

-Convert a floating number to a string of exponential form.
+Converts a floating number to a string of exponential form.

 ### `to_string_exp_precision : U8 -> F32 -> String`

-Convert a floating number to a string of exponential form with specified precision (i.e., number of digits after the decimal point).
+Converts a floating number to a string of exponential form with specified precision (i.e., number of digits after the decimal point).

 ### `to_string_precision : U8 -> F32 -> String`

-Convert a floating number to a string with specified precision (i.e., number of digits after the decimal point).
+Converts a floating number to a string with specified precision (i.e., number of digits after the decimal point).

 ## `namespace Std::F64`